mrapanu/ClimateTrackr-Sensor/README.md

 - RabbitMQ Server installed and configured to receive messages from the sensor.

 `IMPORTANT`: You must connect the DHT Sensor to your raspberry pi and change the `config.ini` with your configuration.
-See [configuration][#Configuration] section.
+See [configuration](#Configuration) section.

 ## Installation